-The purpose of our various share-based compensation plans is to attract, motivate, retain, and reward high-quality employees, directors, and consultants by enabling such persons to acquire or increase their proprietary interest in our common stock in order to strengthen the mutuality of interests between such persons and our stockholders, and provide such persons with annual and long-term performance incentives to focus their best efforts in the creation of stockholder value.
-Consequently, stock option grants issued subsequent to the initial grant to our employees and consultants are determined primarily on individual performance.
-Our share-based compensation plans currently consist of our stock option plans and our employee stock purchase plan.
+The purpose of our various share-based compensation plans is to attract, motivate, retain, and reward high-quality employees, directors, and consultants by enabling such persons to acquire or increase their proprietary interest in our common stock in order to strengthen the mutuality of interests between such persons and our stockholders and to provide such persons with annual and long-term performance incentives to focus their best efforts in the creation of stockholder value.
+Consequently, share-based compensatory awards issued subsequent to the initial award to our employees and consultants are determined primarily on individual performance.
+Our share-based compensation plans currently consist of our 1996 Stock Option Plan, our 2000 Nonstatutory Stock Option Plan, our 2001 Incentive Compensation Plan, and our 2001 Employee Stock Purchase Plan.

-At the beginning of fiscal 2006, we adopted SFAS 123R, and Staff Accounting Bulletin No. 107, "Share-Based Payment," for our existing stock option plans and employee stock purchase plan under the modified prospective method.
-Previously, we followed Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations in accounting for employee share-based compensation, as permitted by SFAS 123, "Accounting for Stock-Based Compensation," ("SFAS 123") in accounting for our share-based compensation plans and, accordingly, we did not recognize compensation expense for stock option grants to employees and directors with an exercise price equal to the fair market value of the shares at the date of grant.
+At the beginning of fiscal year 2006, we adopted SFAS 123R, "Share-Based Payment" ("SFAS 123R"), and applied the provisions of Staff Accounting Bulletin No. 107, "Share-Based Payment," to our existing share-based compensation plans in accordance with the modified prospective transition method.
+Previously, we followed Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations in accounting for employee share-based compensation, as permitted by SFAS 123, "Accounting for Stock-Based Compensation," ("SFAS 123") in accounting for our share-based compensation plans, and we did not recognize compensation expense for stock option grants to employees and directors with an exercise price equal to the fair market value of the shares at the date of grant.
+Accordingly, no share-based compensation costs based on grant date fair value are included in our consolidated statements of income for any period presented in the accompanying condensed consolidated financial statements prior to fiscal 2006.

-We utilize the Black-Scholes option pricing model to estimate the fair value of employee share-based compensation at the date of grant, which requires the input of highly subjective assumptions, including expected volatility and expected life.
+We utilize the Black-Scholes option pricing model to estimate the grant date fair value of employee share-based compensatory awards, which requires the input of highly subjective assumptions, including expected volatility and expected life.
 Historical volatility was used in estimating the fair value of our share-based awards rather than implied volatility, while the expected life was estimated to be five years based on historical trends since our initial public offering.
-Further, as required under SFAS 123R, we now estimate forfeitures for options granted that are not expected to vest.
+Further, as required under SFAS 123R, we now estimate forfeitures for share-based awards that are not expected to vest.
 Changes in these inputs and assumptions can materially affect the measure of estimated fair value of our share-based compensation.
-The estimated fair value is charged to earnings on a straight-line basis over the vesting period of the underlying awards, which is generally four years for our stock option plans and up to two years for our employee stock purchase plan.
+The estimated fair value is charged to earnings on a straight-line basis over the vesting period of the underlying awards, which is generally four years for our stock option awards and up to two years for our employee stock purchase plan.
 The Black-Scholes option pricing model was developed for use in estimating the fair value of traded options having no vesting restrictions and being fully transferable.
-Accordingly, our estimate of fair value may not represent the value assigned by a third party in an armslength transaction.
+As our stock option and employee stock purchase plan awards have characteristics that differ significantly from traded options, and as changes in the subjective assumptions can materially affect the estimated value, our estimate of fair value may not accurately represent the value assigned by a third party in an arms-length transaction.
 While our estimate of fair value and the associated charge to earnings materially affects our results of operations, it has no impact on our cash position.